top of page

 • “You got through something challenging.”

-Many people benefit from a planned, neutral activity afterwards:
+Many people benefit from a planned, neutral activity afterwards, such as:

 • watching something familiar